dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1906 — FREQUENCY RECEIVED BY FERDINAND DE SAUSSURE. <br>
+\>SCAFFOLDING: STRUCTURAL LINGUISTICS — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Le signe n’est pas la chose, mais la poutre qui relie son et sens. <br>
+// Langue est l’architecture invisible qui fait parler la pensée. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// The sign is not the thing, but the beam that joins sound and meaning. <br>
+// Language is the invisible architecture that makes thought speak. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1903 — LIFT ACHIEVED BY WRIGHT BROTHERS. <br>
 \>SCAFFOLDING: FIRST SUSTAINED FLIGHT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR THEM. <br>